arma-events/docs/src/en/slotlist.md

 ## Create Fireteams

 Fireteams are a special type of unit.
 You can create fireteams only inside of groups by dragging existing slots at the bottom drop zone.
-One group can devide into multiple fireteams.
+One group can divide into multiple fireteams.

 ![Create Fireteams](../videos/slotlist/create-fireteams.gif "Create Fireteams")